North American river otter

 At the Detroit Zoo

-Two male pups named Sparky and Ernie were born in April 2014 to mother Whisker and father Lucius.
-The otter family – along with female Storm – can be seen showing off their aquatic skills at the Edward Mardigian Sr. River Otter Habitat.
+The otter family – Sparky, born April 2014 to mother Whisker and father Lucius, along with female Storm – can be seen showing off their aquatic skills at the Edward Mardigian Sr. River Otter Habitat.
 The naturalistic environment features a 5,900-gallon pool with a waterfall and waterslide, and the habitat is designed so that small children can view the otters at eye level as they swim.
 Whisker in particular seems to enjoy interacting with visitors through the glass.
 She came here in 2009 after being hand-raised by a family that found her under a house on Mercer Island, Washington.
 Her mate Lucius, born in 2006, came here from the Potter Park Zoo in Lansing.
 He is described as laidback but protective of Whisker.
 Storm, born in 2001, was rescued from the bottom of a hill along Lake Michigan.
 After researchers searched for her den and family with no luck, Storm arrived at the Detroit Zoo in 2002.

 Once abundant in U.S. and Canadian rivers, lakes and coastal areas, river otter populations have suffered significant declines as a result of fur trapping, water pollution, habitat destruction, pesticides and other threats.